 To dance or leap for joy, or to stamp your feet in triumph or celebration, is to tripudiate.
 It derives from the Greek for “three feet,” and probably originally referred to a dance move or traditional ritual in which a person’s feet would strike the ground three times in a row.

-There’s an old legend that claims the walls of the city of Troy were arranged in such a confusing pattern that anyone who entered who didn’t know the city well wouldn’t be able to find their way back out again.
-Based on that, the name Troy-town eventually came to be used as another word for a turf or hedge maze, while describing somewhere as “like Troy-town” meant that it was a confused mess or muddle, or an impenetrable network of roads and backstreets.
+There’s an old legend that claims the walls of the city of Troy were arranged in such a confusing pattern that anyone who entered and didn’t know the city well wouldn’t be able to find their way back out again.
+Based on that, the name Troy-town eventually came to be used as another word for a turf or hedge maze, and describing somewhere as “like Troy-town” meant that it was a confused mess or muddle, or an impenetrable network of roads and backstreets.

-Derived from a Latin word meaning “to cut to pieces,” trucidation is a rare 18th century word meaning “to murder” or “to kill especially cruelly.”
+Derived from a Latin word meaning “to cut to pieces,” trucidation is a rare 18th-century word meaning “to murder” or “to kill especially cruelly.”